 - The length means there is more leverage to chop through hard materials

 - Longer handle may mean less control for precision tasks

-A trusted maker of tomahawks and survival tools, Smith & Wesson haven’t disappointed with their SW671 model.
+A trusted maker of tomahawks and survival tools, Smith & Wesson haven’t disappointed with the Smith & Wesson SW671 Tomahawk.